replicant1/TrafficAtNSW/README.md

  ## TODO

- * Chane JSON parsing to use GSON
+ * Chase up all uses of JSON data for exceptions - centralize common operations/formatting
  * Remove all occurrences of !! operator
- * Increase coverage - add filters to inst tests
+ * Increase coverage - add filters to inst tests when Kotlin allows it
  * Create AndroidTestModule and AndroidTestComponent
  * Extend tests to cameras and TTs
  * Don't provide context globally in TNSWApplication (interferes with testing. research